Getting to know it in order to care for it

 Our management approach is based on the commitments made in the EMP for each asset.
 These EMPs include measures intended to prevent or mitigating our impact on the components of biodiversity, and promote the conservation of the flora and fauna endemic to our host regions.

-We monitor the sites where our operations are located to identify and rescue any wildlife species found, as well as relocate them within the biosensory areas that have been identified for their conservation and protection.
-In these areas, we carry out monitoring and control measures that allow us to verify their survival and adaptation to the new ecosystem.
+We monitor the places where our operations are located to identify and rescue the wildlife species that are found, as well as relocate them within the biosensor areas that have been identified for their conservation and protection.
+In these, we carry out monitoring and control measures that allow us to verify their survival and adaptation to the new ecosystem.

-We evaluate and characterize the species of fauna and flora present within the natural areas in each of our operations, with the objective of verifying the current state of biodiversity and natural resources to define conservation strategies, as well as to analyze the composition, richness and abundance of species present in the territory.
-This has allowed us to know the immense diversity in the natural areas of our mining and port operations, recording a total of 127 species of birds, 25 species of mammals, 22 species of amphibians and 44 reptiles.
+We evaluate and characterize the species of fauna and flora present within the natural areas in each of our operations, with the objective of verifying the current state of biodiversity and natural resources to define conservation strategies, as well as analyze the composition, richness and abundance of species present in the territory.